Open House Graduation Party Ideas

 - Graduation Dots - Brighten your graduation party with this colorful look.
 Bright colors are fun for female graduates!

-- Sophisticated Graduate Paper Goods - We like this look for the older grad.
+- Sophisticated Graduate Paper Goods and Congradulations Graduate Paper Goods - We like both of these styles for the older grad.

 - School Colors - You can use the high school colors for your theme or if the student is college-bound, you may want to use the college colors.

 If you're not as blessed as I am with a family full of cooks, it's fine to cater.
 There's bound to be a local establishment that will provide pans of food perfect for the occasion.
 Make sure you ask about whether they provide paper goods and serving utensils.

 Having an onsite caterer is always nice too, but they usually won't serve for the four or five hours of an open house, so they may serve at a set time.
 If that's the case, make sure you let people know in the invitation.

 Don't forget to decorate your tables, too!
 Centerpieces can really add flair to your table:

 - Personalized Centerpiece - If you like the personal touch this three-sided centerpiece let you personalize the wording and add a photo!

 - Tabletop Lanterns - These vinyl lanterns are personalized with your photo and wording, and come with an LED candle!